CyclopsGames1453/Virtual_Paint/README.md

 # Here's how the application works:
 -The program uses the OpenCV library to capture video frames from the camera connected to your computer.

+-The program uses the numpy library for mathematical operations.

 -Identify the color range of the pen using the Find_Color_Area code.

 -Add the colors you detect to the myColors list in Virtual_Paint and add the color you want to draw in that color range to the myColorValues list